 —Jason Adel, CEO, GOLF.com // GOLF Magazine

 "Three chapters in.
 Just read my favorite line ever written in a book.
 Bondy is legendary.
 I'm hooked!"

 —Wes Roberts, Shooting Star Golf Club

-"I couldn’t put this book down, except to take air swings in the house.
-I sure hope our trip to Scotland happens this fall."
+"I couldn’t put this book down, except to take air swings in the house."

 —Jack Davis, Essex County Club